-This lengthy sequel is tonally and structurally far messier than its predecessor, but it’s also far more ambitious with its storytelling techniques and overarching themes.
-It also improves on the original’s brutal combat and tense stealth gameplay in every way, while also introducing fresh human foes and new fungal-infected creatures.
+This lengthy sequel is tonally and structurally far messier than its predecessor.
+But it’s also far more ambitious with its storytelling techniques and overarching themes.
+It improves on the original’s brutal combat and tense stealth gameplay in every way, while also introducing fresh human foes and new fungal-infected creatures.

-If you haven’t played The Last of Us then start with the excellent remasted version for PS4 before moving on to the sequel.
+If you haven’t played The Last of Us, then start with the excellent remastered version for PS4 before moving on to the sequel.

 7. Marvel’s Spider-Man